-Swash™ Laundry Detergent, recommended by Maytag brand1, features a Precision Pour Cap that dispenses the detergent for you, so you only pour what you need.
+Swash® Laundry Detergent, recommended by Maytag brand, features a Precision Pour Cap that dispenses the detergent for you, so you only pour what you need.
 Use one squeeze for regular loads and two for large loads.

-Load items into washer loosely and evenly around the tub, giving them room to move.
+Load items into the washer loosely and evenly around the tub, giving them room to move.

-When washing bulky single items like a rug or jacket, add a few extra items around the tub to balance the weight.
+When washing bulky single items like a rug, jacket, or down comforter, add a few extra items around the tub to balance the weight.

 Select a cycle that matches your load.
-You may select a different wash temperture based on the soil level and type of fabric being washed.
-If you don’t know which cycle to use, see this Laundry Cycle Guide to find out.
+You may select a different wash temperature based on the soil level and type of fabric being washed.
+Note that different washing machine cycles will change how long it takes to complete a load of laundry.
+If you don’t know which cycle to use, see this Laundry Cycle Guide.

 Select add-ons like steam or a longer soak for loads needing extra cleaning.
 On select Maytag® front load washers, add the Fresh Hold® option to intermittently tumble the load after the cycle ends.